 Research interview questions that you may be asked and consider how you will answer them.
 To build confidence, practice interviewing with a friend or colleague.

 One of the most common job interview mistakes is talking too much.
 Another is not paying attention to what the interviewer is saying.
 Both are functions of not engaging with the hiring manager.

-If you don’t know the answer to a question, or can’t come up with a response off the top of your head, take a moment.
-It will feel unnatural to you, like 30 seconds of pondering is actually half an hour of silence, but it’s much better to take a beat than to rush.
-It’s OK to ask for more information, clarification about what the hiring manager wants, or for a moment to cogitate.
+If you don’t know the answer to a question, or can’t think of a quick response, take a moment.
+It will feel unnatural to you, as 30 seconds of pondering might seem like half an hour of silence, but it’s much better to take the time to consider the question rather than to rush and give an unsatisfactory answer.
+It’s fine to ask for additional information or clarification about the question, or a moment to think about your answer.
 In fact, doing so may make you seem more confident and trustworthy.

-Remember that above all else, hiring managers are looking for people who will do good work as part of a team.
-Being positive during the process will show that you’re not only qualified to do the job, but to create an uplifting work environment for the group.
+Remember that hiring managers are looking for people who will do good work as part of a team.
+Being positive during the interview process will show that you’re not only qualified to do the job but that you will create an uplifting work environment for the group.

 Watch out for self-undermining behavior.
 Putting yourself down for mistakes or when you experience stress sends a negative message to the interviewer that you lack confidence, which can hurt your chances of getting hired.

 When describing your qualifications for the job, offer to demonstrate them.
 For example, if you're interviewing for a job that requires superior writing skills, demonstrate your qualifications by providing a writing sample or bringing in a portfolio of your work.
 However, if you provide a sample based on an assignment you completed for a previous employer, be sure to redact confidential or sensitive information.

 Another way to demonstrate your qualifications is to explain to the interviewer what you hope to accomplish during your first 30 days or 60 days on the job.
 Expressing your future accomplishments can give the interviewer insight into the type of work you're capable of performing.